TinotendaMawaro/TinotendaMawaro/README.md

 - 👋 Hi, I’m @TinotendaMawaro
 - 👀 I’m interested in ...web development
-- 🌱 I’m currently learning ...react and type script
+- 🌱 I’m currently learning ...react.js,react native and type script
 - 💞️ I’m looking to collaborate on ...a react project
 - 📫 How to reach me ... tmawaro25@gmail.com